-Cory Levin, MS, RDN, founder of The Women’s Dietitian and creator of the “Get Pregnant with PCOS” program, recommends focusing on balancing blood sugar levels with nutrient-dense foods.
-“When our blood sugar is out of whack, it sends messages to our ovaries to pump out more testosterone which can inhibit ovulation.
+Cory Levin, MS, RDN, founder of The Women’s Dietitian and creator of the “Get Pregnant with PCOS” program, recommends balancing blood sugar levels with nutrient-dense foods.
+“When our blood sugar is out of whack, it sends messages to our ovaries to pump out more testosterone, which can inhibit ovulation.
 Load up on plenty of protein, healthy fats, and fiber, while keeping refined carbohydrates to a minimum.”

 Get Regular Exercise

 Regular exercise has numerous health benefits and is essential for women with PCOS, whether you’re trying to conceive or not.
 There is no specific type of exercise that is best for PCOS.
 A good rule of thumb is to aim for at least 30 minutes of physical activity daily.